dean-amar/LF-MRI-Denoising/README.md

 - If fine details look blurred, **reduce `h`** or try smaller patch and search windows.
   This preserves more detail but may leave residual noise.

-- Remember that **large search windows (≥70)** provide stronger smoothing but at the cost of significantly slower runtime.
+- Remember that **large search windows (≥70)** could provide more reliable results but at the cost of significantly slower runtime.
-  They should be used only when maximum denoising is required and computational time is not a concern.